 4) Put non-stick cookware on the back burner.

 I don’t use non-stick cookware and neither should you.
 Even though it does make clean-up easy, the potential cost to your brain makes it a poor trade-off.
 Unfortunately, non-stick cookware has been linked with neurological problems, so you’re better off steering clear.
-Instead, cook with healthier options like cast iron and glass.
+Instead, cook with healthier options like cast iron and stainless steel.

 5) Move more – even when you’re short on time.